ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/03b-dijkstras-algorithm.md

 ![Steps of Dijkstra's algorithm, starting in $A$.
 Visited vertices are annotated with the cost of their shortest path, and edges in the agenda with their cost on the form $c+w$ where $c$ is the cost to the origin vertex and $w$ the cost of the edge.
 The right part shows the resulting SPT.](images/Graphs-dijkstra1.svg){width=90% #fig:GraphDijkstra1}

 To convince ourselves that this works, consider this: In the first step, it always selects the shortest edge $(A,X)$ from the starting vertex $A$ to some other vertex $X$ (in our example, $X=D$).
 We know there is no shorter path from $A$ to $X$, because any other path would start with a longer edge from $A$.
-The subsequent steps work similarly: We select the shortest path leading out of the set of visited nodes.
-Because any other path would start with a longer path from the set of visited nodes, we know that the path we use is a shortest path.
+The subsequent steps work similarly: We select the shortest path leading out of the set of visited vertices.
+Because any other path would start with a longer path from the set of visited vertices, we know that the path we use is a shortest path.

 A simple implementaion of Dijkstra's would look like this: